dsmello/dragoman/README.md

 Itś a project about a autonomous book translator.
 Open to all peoples, and free to use in the most of cases.

-I spoke english and portuguese, if ou had any question, just ask. :)
+I speak english and portuguese, if you have any question, just ask. :)

-I will use pthon to wrote the program.
+I will use python to wrote the program.

 I need to do 2 things:
   1 - A tool to pre processing the data to turn useful the algorithm.